abdul-qadir92/Cucumber_TestNGJava_Automate/README.md

 :globe_with_meridians: Empowered to run on various platforms including **on-premise browsers**, browsers running on a remote selenium grid such as
  **[BrowserStack Automate](https://www.browserstack.com/automate)**

-:rocket: Enables concurrent execution of cucumber scenarios across different platforms.
+:rocket: Enables concurrent execution of cucumber scenarios at scenario and feature level across different platforms.

+:bulb: Run the builds with max concurrency as per the parallel quota on your BrowserStack Account.

+:computer: Control concurrency of the tests by setting thread count from terminal.

-:test_tube: Three distinct layers of framework implementaion viz.
+:white_check_mark: Three distinct layers of framework implementaion viz.
 Feature File, Step Definitions, Page Factory Classes to maintain the border between Business users and developers.

 :recycle: Can be ran on any installed browsers onprem without downloading the respective driver executables.

 :zap: Single Runner class required to configure all parameters and plugins.

-:bulb: HTML and PDF reports generation with screenshots.
+:bar_chart: HTML and PDF reports generation with screenshots.

 ---